I didn’t really understand how phone cameras work, so I thought I would investigate and answer the question, how do phone cameras work?

 Finally, we looked at software for both camera control and post-processing.
 I explained what post-processing was and that it is often used to improve the image and that it is often used in conjunction with the RAW image type.
 The last section clarified what camera controls are and how they are used to change settings before you take a picture.

-I hope you enjoyed, the article and that learned something new about how your smartphone camera works.
+I hope you enjoyed, the article on; how do phone cameras work?
+Like me, I hope you learned something new about how your phone camera works.
 I have several other articles related to smartphone photography so go give them a browse when you have time.
-See you in the next article.